 Even the price is right.
 When the 5c appeared, people were expecting a dirt-cheap iPhone to battle Android, temporarily forgetting (or intentionally ignoring) the fact Apple never does dirt cheap.
 But Apple does sometimes veer towards ‘more affordable’ and ‘surprisingly good value’, and the iPhone SE is very much both of those.

-It starts at US$399, which is cheaper than the equivalent iPhone 6 with year-old tech, and cheaper than last autumn’s iPhone 6s.
-It comes across more as a bargain than a compromise — Apple again catering for people who want a great iPhone in a smaller form factor, whether it’s their first Apple smartphone, or the latest in a long line of upgrades.
+It starts at £359 (RM2,040) and it comes across more as a bargain than a compromise.
+Apple again catering for people who want a great iPhone in a smaller form factor, whether it’s their first Apple smartphone, or the latest in a long line of upgrades.

 Naturally, it wouldn’t be Apple if there weren’t a couple of flies doing backstroke in the ointment.
 The iPhone SE only has two storage options — a miserly 16 GB or a perfectly reasonable 64 GB; there’s no 128 GB model, which is odd and disappointing, given that the device shoots 4K video.